The Employment Law Review: Belgium

 - work on stocktaking and preparing balance sheets.

 The Act of 5 March 2017 introduces a system of voluntary overtime hours.
-The employee may ask his or her employer to work a maximum of 120 overtime hours on top of his or her ordinary hours with a view to enhance his or her remuneration.16 A written agreement is needed prior to commencing voluntary overtime.
+An employee may make a request to his or her employer to work a maximum of 130 overtime hours on top of his or her ordinary hours with a view to enhancing his or her remuneration.26 A written agreement is needed prior to commencing voluntary overtime.
 This agreement is valid for six months and may be renewed.
 However, the limits of 11 hours a day and 50 hours a week cannot be exceeded.
 Voluntary overtime hours may be accomplished without any specific procedure or particular reason for doing so.

 There is a general obligation to notify the Belgian authorities of foreign employed or self-employed persons.

-Some categories of persons are exempt from this notification, however, because of the nature or short duration of the activities being carried out in Belgium (artists, international transport sector employees, diplomats, participants in scientific conferences, etc.).
-Belgian law requires, with a number of exceptions, every employer to draw up terms and conditions of employment and to maintain a staff register.
+Some categories of persons are exempt from this notification, however, because of the nature or short duration of the activities being carried out in Belgium (artists, international transport sector employees, diplomats, participants in scientific conferences, for example).
+Nevertheless, Belgian law requires, with a number of exceptions, every employer to draw up terms and conditions of employment and to maintain a staff register.

-As the terms and conditions of employment contain particular information (schedules of working hours, the method of wage and salary payment, etc.), it constitutes a basic document against which it is verified whether certain fundamental rules of labour law are being applied correctly (working time, rest time, etc.).
+As the terms and conditions of employment contain particular information (schedules of working hours, the method of wage and salary payment, for example), they constitute a basic document against which it is verified whether certain fundamental rules of labour law are being applied correctly (working time, rest time, among others).
 It is also an important instrument for the employer to detail a number of special obligations for its employees.

 Through the staff register, an employee can be lawfully listed.